-The American Heart Association recommends eating two, 3.5-ounce servings of fish twice per week, and the Dietary Guidelines for Americans recommend 8 total ounces per week for the general population.
-Why?
-Because fish is a quality source of protein that is rich in vitamins and minerals.
-Fatty fishes are high in EPA and DHA omega-3 fatty acids, which are good for your heart and brain.
+Fish is a quality source of protein that is rich in vitamins, minerals, and sometimes healthy fats.
+The American Heart Association recommends eating two, 3.5-ounce servings of fish per week, and the Dietary Guidelines for Americans recommend 8 total ounces per week for the general population.

 What Types of Fish are Considered Fatty?

-- Fish filets or steaks, with or without skin
+- ~1 pound fish, whole or individual filets, with or without skin

 - Salt & pepper

-Place fish filets skin side down (if skin on) on baking sheet.
-Sprinkle with salt, pepper, and dried herbs.
-Top with thinly sliced garlic.
+- Place fish filets skin side down (if skin on) on baking sheet.
+Rub on seasonings, sprinkle with salt and pepper (if not in spice blend), and top with optional garlic.
 For less fatty fish, drizzle with a little olive oil.

 - Place in oven and roast 10 minutes for every inch of thickness.